 Similar to the process for second reading in the house of origin, when the "third reading file bill" has been considered and reported out by the committee to which it was assigned, it is placed on the second reading calendar.
-Unlike the house of origin, the opposite house may amend the "third reading file bill" on both its second and third readings.
+As in the house of origin, any committee and floor amendments are offered and debated at this time.